 Rare is the artist trafficking in modern classical music who breaks through to the mainstream music listener.
 Ludovico Einaudi is one of them.

 And there's a good reason: Einaudi's music is, by-and-large, plangent and soothing - something to throw on in the background (think the Amelie soundtrack, but less dynamic).
-Unlike much classical music of the modern era (that is, from the early 20th Century onward), Einaudi's music is consonant rather than dissonant, rhythmic rather than metrically disruptive.
+Unlike much classical music of the modern era (that is, from the early 20th Century onward), Einaudi's music is consonant rather than dissonant, rhythmically accessible rather than metrically disruptive.
 An example of this aesthetic is the piece that, because of a film collaboration with Greenpeace, broke him through to a wider audience.
 The video featured the 60-something silver fox plunking out a mournful dirge (entitled "Eulogy for the Arctic") atop a small iceberg drifting past a crumbling northern glacier - the most calming climate change PSA ever made, essentially.

 Ludovico Einaudi - "Elegy for the Arctic" - Official Live (Greenpeace) www.youtube.com